Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 Psst!
 If you continue reading further down, we’ll let you into a little secret.

-You’ll find details at number 27 of top things to do in Bergen.
+You’ll find details at number 27 of our to-do list.

 13. National Day Party